 Ricoh is a global manufacturer of office equipment and conducts business on a global scale.
-As such, Ricoh is exposed to various risks which include the risks listed below.
-Although certain risks that may affect Ricoh's businesses are listed in this section, this list is not exhaustive.
+Ricoh is exposed to various risks which include the risks listed below.
+Although certain risks that may affect Ricoh's businesses are listed in this section, this list is not conclusive.
 Ricoh's business may in the future also be affected by other risks that are currently unknown or that are not currently considered significant or material.

 The document imaging and management industry includes products such as copiers, printers, production printing products and digital duplicators.
 The technology used in this industry changes rapidly and products in this industry will often require frequent and timely product enhancements or have a short product life cycle.
 Most of Ricoh’s products are a part of this industry and as such Ricoh’s success will depend on its ability to respond to such technological changes in the industry.
 To remain competitive in this industry, Ricoh invests a significant amount of resources and capital every year in research and development activities.
 Despite this investment, the process of developing new products or technologies is inherently complex and uncertain and there are a number of risks that Ricoh is subject to, including the following: